jamestharpe/jamestharpe.com/content/pulumi.md

 * Managed resources: Resources that are managed by Pulumi (like an EC2 instance or an S3 bucket).
 * Component resources: Resources composed of other resources that can be reused.

+Pulumi ensures that resources are created in the right order through inputs (e.g. the type of EC2 instance to create) and outputs (e.g. an EC2 instance ID).

 ### Providers

 **Providers** are plugins that allow Pulumi to interact with different cloud platforms.